Migrating a WordPress site is no easy task. It can either be done manually, which requires some advanced skills or with

 - They offer a Free Migration Service, which means you don’t have to do a thing, they take care of everything for you.

-- They have Fast-Servers, so your site is guaranteed to run faster than most of other web hosts.
+- They have Built-in , so your site is guaranteed to run faster than most of other web hosts.

-- BlueHost offers High-Quality services and their pricing is one of the cheapest in the web hosting industry.
+- Cloudways offers High-Quality Support along with the most reliable most security in the web hosting industry.